 The club closed in 1973 to make way for the Liverpool subway.
 The building above it was leveled and the cellar filled with refuse.
 Then, someone realized they had buried the treasure.
 The club was excavated and rebuilt using the original plans and the original bricks.
 It reopened in 1984.

-Then, I found it–the red neon of the Cavern Club.
-In a second I was down the stairs, into the packed cellar and back in the 1960s.
-Vaulted ceilings, stone walls and a tiny stage.
+Then, I found it—the red neon of the Cavern Club.
+In a second I was down the stairs, into the packed cellar, and back in the 1960s, surrounded by vaulted ceilings, stone walls, and a tiny stage.

-Musicians play live all day.
+Musicians play live at the Cavern all day.
 T-shirts are sold.
 And beer.
 (The original Cavern did not sell alcohol.)
 The club was crowded with people like me wanting to touch history.

 Before their first performance in 1957, Lennon’s Quarry Men argued about the set list, as rock ‘n’ roll was not allowed.
-When he began playing Elvis Presley’s “Don’t Be Cruel,” the manager pushed his way to the front and handed him a note, “Cut out the bloody rock ‘n’ roll.”
+When they began playing Elvis Presley’s “Don’t Be Cruel,” the manager pushed his way to the front and handed Lennon a note, “Cut out the bloody rock ‘n’ roll.”

 McCartney first appeared at the Cavern in 1958.
 Rory Storm and the Hurricanes, with Ringo Starr as drummer, first performed at the club in 1960, and Harrison in 1961.
 Here is the first video ever recorded of the Beatles anywhere, playing the Cavern in 1962:

 In those days, the Cavern audience were office workers and shop girls on their lunch hour.
-Secretaries, messenger boys and hairdressers.
-Most were in their late teens and early twenties, dressed for work.
-The club served sandwiches, soup and tea.
+Secretaries, messenger boys, and hairdressers, most in their late teens and early twenties, arrived dressed for work.
+The club served sandwiches, soup, and tea.

 From 1961 to 1963 the Beatles played the club 292 times.
 Their last concert was a month before recording “She Loves You” and six months before visiting the United States.
 Since then, every artist you can name, from the Stones to Adele, has played the Cavern.

 Despite being rebuilt for tourists, the Cavern Club was, for me, both nostalgia and nirvana.
-The low arched ceiling, the grimy walls, the loud music.
-Everyone enjoying the trip in the time machine.
+The low arched ceiling, the grimy walls, the loud music—it was a trip in a time machine.